jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ### 06: Select model 🛠️

-A support vector machine (SVM) trained on TF-IDF vectors seems to be the most promising model, especially given that the more complex neural network models are overfitting on this relativley small, noisy dataset.
+A support vector machine (SVM) trained on TF-IDF vectors looks to be the most promising model, especially given that the more complex neural network models are overfitting on this relativley small, noisy dataset.
 [See notebook.](Notebooks/06_model_selection.ipynb)

 #### Model accuracies